-- 1. Finalize circuit design for internal electronics and order parts. - 2.
-Build circuitry and develop code. - a.
+- 1. Build circuitry and develop code. - a.
 Troubleshoot any challenges that may arise. - b.
-Reevaluate design if necessary. - 3.
-Finalize vest design. - 4.
-Either build a complete vest or modify a vest off the market. - 5.
+Reevaluate design if necessary. - 2.
+Finalize and purchase a vest. - 3.
 Integrate the circuitry and vest. - a.
-Make any necessary adjustments to seamlessly integrate.

-- 6. Test the prototype for functionality and comfort. - a.
-Modify as necessary. - 7.
-If time, or in the future, add pulses, electrical waves, and wireless modalities to design.
+Make any necessary adjustments to seamlessly integrate. - 4.
+Test the prototype for functionality and comfort. - a.
+Modify as necessary. - 5.
+Create a graphical user interface for the controller to manipulate the outputs. - a.
+Troubleshoot and get feedback from client - 6.
+In the future: add pulses, electrical waves, and wireless modalities to design.